Join us in EDMONTON

 March 31, 2026

-Chateau Louis Hotel & Conference Centre | 11727 Kingsway NW, Edmonton, AB
+Chateau Louis Conference Centre | 11420 117 St NW, Edmonton, Alberta

 From cleanse to close, we’re bringing skin and wound care skills and education to the forefront in this unique, impactful event.

-Clinicians from all levels of care in Edmonton, Alberta and the surrounding regions are invited to join us at the Chateau Louis Hotel & Conference Centre on March 31, 2026 for a station-based clinical education workshop offering practical, hands-on product training and best practice education across the advanced wound healing continuum for acute and chronic wounds.
+Clinicians from all levels of care in Edmonton, Alberta and the surrounding regions are invited to join us at the Chateau Louis Conference Centre on March 31, 2026 for a station-based clinical education workshop offering practical, hands-on product training and best practice education across the advanced wound healing continuum for acute and chronic wounds.

 Days